jsr6720/jsr6720.github.io/_posts/2024-04-22-goodreads-csv-import.md

 These genres were converted to `tags` as part of this migration.

+## Was it worth it?

+I figured it would take me anywhere from 15-20 min per post to convert it manually.
+Starting with the csv file.

+1. Create new file
+2. Copy/paste lots of content
+3. fiddle with all the auto gen content
+4. publish

+Not only would this be mind numbing, but so long as I spent less than 40 hours on a solution I'd come out ahead.
+Without a doubt I learned a ton about ChatGPT3.5 capabilities and python.
+Even at ~10 min a file 245 files would take almost 40 hours.
+I think I spent about 20 hours in total on various iterations of the script, testing, merge conflicts and niceities.
+I always did want my own `Makefile`.

+Would I do it again?
+Absolutely.
+Now "my content" is in flatfile format the way I would like it.
+And I deleted my goodreads account.
+No going back.

 ## Screenshot of stats

 ![good read stats from account overview page](/assets/posts-images/goodread-stats.png)